Her Campus Logo Her Campus Logo

 Northeastern '25

-Trisha Fernando is a third-year business administration and communication studies major with a concentration in marketing.
+Trisha Fernando is a fourth-year business administration and communication studies major with a concentration in marketing.
 She is interested in journalism, mental health, lifestyle, and culture.
 She loves a good book (especially a romantic one), an iced caramel latte, and the opportunity for conversation.